u01ai11/Kids_Phono_Oddball/README.md

 Overview
 -

+RedMegTools
+- This is a module containing submodules to help with bulk processing.
+- RedMegTools.preprocess: allows filtering and ICA denoising
+- RedMegTools.epoch: both epoching and evoked response calculation
+- RedMegTools.sourcespace: will contain scripts for building source models.

 mne_group_level.py:
 - Contains the pipeline for bulk processing, epoching, evoked, source-recon etc

-red_meg_tooks.py:
-- this is a module containing functions for running different group stages.
-- public functions run through a list of files.
-- private functions process each of these files.
-- each _multiple function has an njobs argument allowing parallel processing.

 remote_test.py
 - contains a sandbox example pipeline for one participant.